Sz-Tim/isRev/ms/msDraft.md

 ### Species
 At the species level, gradient-wide beta diversity ($\beta_{st}$) decreases significantly with latitude (Fig. 2, black; *n*=20, *P*<0.001, *R^2^*=0.49).
 Consistent with the smaller elevational ranges at low latitudes, the ant species composition changes more rapidly across elevations at low latitudes.
-The proportion of gradient-wide beta diversity due to turnover does not vary significantly between tropical and temperate mountains (Fig. 3; Wilcoxon rank sum test: *W*=41, *P*=0.26).
+The proportion of gradient-wide beta diversity due to turnover rather than nestedness does not vary significantly between tropical and temperate mountains (Fig. 3; Wilcoxon rank sum test: *W*=41, *P*=0.26).
 Overall, turnover constitutes a greater proportion of gradient-wide beta diversity than does nestedness at the species level (Fig. 3; Paired t-test: *t~15~*=5.63, *P*<0.001).
-That is, when all pairs of elevations are compared, communities at two different elevations each commonly have distinct species.
+That is, when all pairs of elevations are compared, communities at two different elevations each commonly have distinct species rather than one being a subset of the other.

 This is not the case, however, at a narrower spatial resolution.
 Rather, nestedness tends to be higher than turnover between adjacent elevations along most gradients.